Hypergeometric motives and the generalized Fermat equation: User's guide to Hypergeometric motives

 and define Euler's curve by

-The new part of the $\zeta_N$-eigenspace of the \'etale Galois cohomology (with coefficients in $\Q_p$) of $\bfC$ is a motive a priory defined over $F=\Q(\zeta_N)$, whose Galois representation matches the representation $\rhog_t$ twisted by a Hecke character (see \cite[\S 5]{GPV} and also \S~\ref{section:relation-to-Euler}, formula~(\ref{eq:trace-Frob}) below).
-We denote such a motive by $\hgm$.
+The curve $\bfC$ is geometrically irreducible precisely when $\gcd(A,B,C,N)=1$.
+In this case, the new part of the $\zeta_N$-eigenspace of the first \'etale cohomology group of $\bfC$ is a motive $\M_\bfC$ defined over $F=\Q(\zeta_N)$.
+The hypergeometric motive $\hgm$ is a twist of $\M_\bfC$ by a Jacobi motive that we now describe.